Angadi Theru: Plot

-In the meantime, actress Sneha visits the showroom for the shooting of the advertisement.
-Marimuthu is a die-hard fan of Sneha.
-He has collected all her pictures from her childhood and keeps them with him.
-He was very interested to see her.
-Amidst the security, he caught Sneha's attention and meets her and shows her the album.
+In the meantime, actress Sneha visits the showroom for the shooting of an advertisement.
+Marimuthu is a die-hard fan of Sneha and is very interested in seeing her; he has collected all her childhood pictures and keeps them with him.
+Amidst the security, he catches Sneha's attention, meets her, and shows her the album.
 Sneha is surprised and happy to see the album and tells Marimuthu that she will keep it herself.
-While Jyothi and Kani were talking in the showroom, Karungali comes there.
+While Jyothi and Kani talk in the showroom, Karungali comes there.
 On seeing this, they both hide.
-Unfortunately, the security guard locks the door of the showroom without knowing this.
+Unfortunately, the security guard locks the showroom door without knowing this.
 Kani shouts at Jyothi, and they do not know what to do.
 They have to spend the whole night there itself.
-After some time, they are putting the dresses in that room one by one, singing, and dancing.
-They spend the night like this, and the next morning, they change into their working attire and go to their places as if they came only in the morning.
-Unfortunately, the dance by the two gets caught in the camera running there for the shooting with Sneha.
+After some time, they try on the dresses in that room one by one, singing and dancing happily.
+They spend the night like this, and the next morning they change into their working attire and go to their places as if they had arrived that morning.
+Unfortunately, the two's dance gets caught on camera as it runs for the shoot with Sneha.
 Annachi sees this and calls Karungali, who yells at both Jyothi and Kani.
 Jyothi, in an angry rage, beats up Karungali but is beaten up by him, the police, and other supervisors.
-Then, Karungali gives a complaint to the police that Jyothi had stolen a costly saree from the shop, and the police takes Jyothi away.
+Then Karungali files a complaint with the police that Jyothi stole a costly saree from the shop, and the police take Jyothi away.
 Jyothi tells the inspector that he knows all the fraud activities done by Annachi.
-So the inspector calls Annachi and advises him to take back the complaint.
-Otherwise it will be difficult if Jyothi tells all these things to the media.
+So the inspector calls Annachi and advises him to retract the complaint.
+Otherwise, it will be difficult if Jyothi tells the media all these things.
 So Jyothi is released from custody.

-Jyothi goes to the showroom and threatens Karungali that if they did not release Kani, he will expose these things to the public there.
+Jyothi goes to the showroom and threatens Karungali that if they do not release Kani, he will expose these things to the public there.
 On hearing this, Annachi orders Karungali to send Kani with Jyothi.
-They both leave the place and search for jobs in all the shops in that street.
-Finally, a blind old-aged person who is selling clothes on the platform tells Jyothi that he will give commission to them if they help him in selling clothes.
+They both leave the place and search for jobs in all the shops on that street.
+Finally, a blind elderly person selling clothes on the platform tells Jyothi that he will give them a commission if they help him sell clothes.
 So they start selling clothes and earn some money for the day.
 The old man tells them a street where they can safely sleep.
-They go to the street, and there ends the flashback.
+They go to that street, and the flashback ends.